WhatsApp is blocked in China

 Over the last few months, there have been a number of WhatsApp disruptions in China.
 WhatsApp declined to comment on its status there.

 The most recent move to censor the encrypted messenger comes ahead of next month's 19th National Congress of the ruling Communist Party.
-At the Communist Party gathering, which takes place once every five years, the government will select leaders and determine policy priorities.
+At the sensitive gathering, which takes place once every five years, the government will select leaders and determine policy priorities.

-Historically, China has placed restrictions on the internet leading up to the Communist Party gathering, said Adam Segal, the Ira A. Lipman chair in emerging technologies and national security and director of the Digital and Cyberspace Policy Program at the Council on Foreign Relations.

-"Typically in the run up to Party Congresses, we've seen blocking, filtering, restrictions on the internet, and that's what we've been seeing in the last couple months," Segal said.

 Related: WhatsApp is being targeted by China's censors, experts say

+"Typically, in the run up to Party Congresses, we've seen blocking, filtering, restrictions on the internet, and that's what we've been seeing in the last couple months," said Adam Segal, director of the Digital and Cyberspace Policy Program at the Council on Foreign Relations.

+The Chinese government runs a huge apparatus of internet filters known as the Great Firewall, which it uses to censor content that it deems harmful.

-However, it's also part of a wider move toward tightening controls and restrictions under President Xi Jinping, Segal said.
+However, the latest move against WhatsApp is also part of a wider trend of tightening controls and restrictions under President Xi Jinping, Segal said.
 Although China has reinstated WhatsApp access in the past, it might not lift the block moving forward.

+WhatsApp users on international SIM cards and data plans have not experienced the same disruptions.
+The restrictions appear to specifically target China-based users.

-The Chinese government did not immediately respond to a request for comment.
+China's internet regulator did not immediately respond to a request for comment.

-The move to block WhatsApp further chills Facebook CEO Mark Zuckerberg's longtime efforts to make Facebook services available in China.
+Blocking WhatsApp further chills Facebook CEO Mark Zuckerberg's longtime efforts to make Facebook services available in China.

-China already blocks access to a number of internet companies, including Facebook (FB, Tech30), Instagram, Twitter (TWTR, Tech30), and Google (GOOG).
+Big U.S. companies have been shut out of China's market for years, including Facebook (FB, Tech30), Instagram, Twitter (TWTR, Tech30), and Google (GOOG).
 Some people access these services through virtual private networks, or with tools that disguise internet traffic to circumvent censorship.
 But the Chinese government has been cracking down on VPNs this year.

 According to Timothy Heath, senior international defense research analyst at the RAND Corporation, the Chinese government does not like that WhatsApp uses strong encryption.